 Training Required to Pursue a Career as a Pulmonologist

-Anyone seeking a career in pulmonology must first complete their degree in medicine or osteopathy and then enter a three to four year residency program in internal medicine.
-During their residency, many doctors are able to acquire the knowledge and skills they need to form a baseline of experience in the specialties they may pursue at a later time and residency programs have the added benefit of allowing new doctors access to paid hands on training.
+Anyone seeking a career in pulmonology must first complete their degree in medicine or osteopathy and then enter a three-year to a four-year residency program in internal medicine.
+During their residency, many doctors are able to acquire the knowledge and skills they need to form a baseline of experience in the specialties they may pursue at a later time and residency programs have the added benefit of allowing new doctors access to paid hands-on training.
 After completing residency, pulmonologists enter a fellowship program that could last two years or longer.

 It is during their fellowship program that pulmonologists will work specifically with patients suffering from a wide range of respiratory conditions under the tutelage of experienced and established members of the field.
 There are further subspecialties that students may pursue during their fellowship.
 Some subspecialties require residencies in other forms of medicine— such as pediatric pulmonology, which requires a residency in pediatric internal medicine.